-Why it’s Good: This is a great system for team cooperation and streamlining working on your modules.
+Why It’s Good: This is a great system for team cooperation and streamlining working on your modules.

 What to Do: Create multiple folders for each different module or set of scripts under the same project.
 Splitting these into their own folders means they can be built and versioned separately from one another.

 Possible Issues: The problem with project organization is it’s difficult to organize at a very granular level.
-Should this go in project A or project B?
+Should this go into project A or project B?
 This is a multi-purpose module, should it go in subfolder X or Z?
 And since projects are typically temporary, when your team archives a project, they will effectively be archiving these scripts with it.

 Option 2: Organize by Department & Team